I am the quiet voice of the homeless living in the camps within your cities.

 I’m not looking for a handout, I’m looking for someone who cares more for me than a cause.

-Author’s Note: This essay is a simple plea to my countrymen to pause for a moment and consider taking the energy expended against election results and applying that same energy to serving the homeless.
-Please consider finding a local organization in your city to serve the homeless or those in need.
+Author’s Note: This essay is a simple plea to my countrymen to pause for a moment and consider taking the energy expended against political opponents and applying that same energy to serving those experiencing homelessness.
+Please consider finding a local organization in your city to serve those experiencing homelessness.
 It will change you and improve our communities.